-The Commonwealth maintains cash in the MMDT Cash portfolio that is available for use by all funds.
-Each fund type's net equity in the Cash portfolio is displayed in the basic financial statements as "Cash and cash equivalents", and "short-term investments."
+The Commonwealth maintains cash in the MMDT Cash Portfolio that is available for use by all funds.
+Each fund type's net equity in the Cash Portfolio is displayed in the basic financial statements as "cash and cash equivalents".

 Pooled cash and short-term investments include the following (amounts in thousands):